llvm/llvm-project/clang/docs/MemorySanitizer.rst

 Introduction
 ============

-MemorySanitizer is a detector of uninitialized reads.
+MemorySanitizer is a detector of uninitialized memory use.
 It consists of a compiler instrumentation module and a run-time library.

 Typical slowdown introduced by MemorySanitizer is **3x**.

+Here is a not comprehensive list cases when MemorySanitizer will report an error:

+* Conditional branches controlled by uninitialized values.
+* Using uninitalized pointers for memory accesses.
+* Passing and returning uninitialized values to/from function calls.
+Can be disabled with ``-fno-sanitize-memory-param-retval``.
+* Passing uninitialized data into libc calls.

 How to build
 ============